status-im/nim-style-guide/src/interop.md

 Threads in Nim are created with [`createThread`](https://nim-lang.org/docs/threads.html) which creates the thread and prepares the garbage collector for use on that thread.

-When calling Nim code from a "foreign" thread, `setupForeignThreadGc` must be called in each thread and `teardownForeignThreadGc` should be called before the thread ends to avoid memory leaks.
+See [above](#calling-nim-code-from-other-languages) for how to initialize the garbage collector when calling Nim from other languages.

 ### Passing data between threads

 The primary method of passing data between threads is to encode the data into a shared memory section then transfer ownership of the memory section to the receiving thread either via a thread-safe queue, channel, socket or pipe.

-The queue itself can be passed to thread either at creation or via a global variable.
-The latter method is discouraged.
+The queue itself can be passed to thread either at creation or via a global variable, though we generally seek to avoid global variables.

 ```nim
 # TODO pick a queue